Autumn Stuffed Acorn Squash

 - Nutritional yeast, optional

-- At this time, your squash should almost be done.
-Add a handful or 2 of cranberries on your baking sheet and bake for a few minutes to allow to pop.
+At this time, your squash should almost be done.
+Add a handful or 2 of cranberries on your baking sheet and bake for a few minutes until they pop.

-- Grab the squash, etc. from the oven when it's done.
+Remove the vegetables from the oven.
 Chop the roasted garlic and add to your millet along with the beets and cranberries.
 Mix together and taste.
-Add any extra seasonings: more dijon, lemon, salt, etc. until it is to your liking.
+Add any extra seasonings, additional dijon, lemon, salt, etc. until it is to your liking.

-- On the same baking sheet, stuff as much filling as you'd like into the squash.
+On the same baking sheet, stuff as much filling as you'd like into the squash.
 Broil for a few minutes to crisp up and brown the filling.
+Serve and enjoy!